 Privacy Support and updates

-This notice is the latest version as at May 2018.
-We reserve the right to amend or modify this Privacy Notice at any time and in response to changes in applicable data protection and privacy legislation.
-You can see the current version of this notice at any time on the Trustee’s website at https://gas.nationalgridpensions.com/.
+This notice is the latest version as at September 2019.
+We reserve the right to amend or modify this privacy notice at any time and in response to changes in applicable data protection and privacy legislation.
+You can see the current version of this notice at any time on the Trustees' website at https://gas.nationalgridpensions.com/.

 Alternatively, if you would prefer to receive a hardcopy of the notice please contact UK Pensions Operations.
-In the event the Purposes for processing change, then we will notify you as soon as practicable and seek your consent where such notification relates to a new additional purpose for processing.
+In the event the Purposes for processing your personal data changes, then we will notify you as soon as practicable and seek your consent where such notification relates to a new additional purpose for processing.

 UK Pensions Operations, PO Box 3604, Wokingham RG40 9JA